qgreg/conferencegqw/README.md

 Sessions can only be created by the creator of the conference.
 The name of the session is required to create the session.

 If the speaker is provided, the speaker must be present in the Speaker class.
+The app accepts the displayName for the speaker as input, but then then looks up the displayName to validate that the speaker exists, then stores the key for the named speaker.

 Only one speaker is currently permitted.
 Future improvements might allow for multiple registered speakers for a given session.

 startTime is in 24 hour time to allow for sorting of times.

 Users may add or remove a session from the user's wishlist.
 The user need not be registered for the conference to add the session to the wishlist.

+Properties:
+name is a required string for the session name. highlights is a string that briefly describes the session. typeOfSession is a string that describes the session type. duration is an integer used to detail the duration of the session in minutes. date is the required date of the session. startTime is the required time, to be entered in 24 hour format, of the start time of the session. speakerKey is a key of the speaker for the session.
+ConferenceKey is the computed key for the session's parent conference.
+This allows the parent to be used in a filter.

+The conference and the user are the Session's ancestor.

 ## Speakers
 Speakers can be created by users independent of conferences or sessions, but the speaker is connected to the profile of the user that created the speaker.
 The speaker class tracks the name, bio and email of the speaker.

 Speakers must be added to the app before they can be added to a session.
+T

+Properties:
+displayName is a required string of the name of the speaker. mainEmail is a string of the speaker's email bio is a string describing the speaker's biography.

+The creator userID is the Speaker's ancestor.

 ## Two Additional Queries